americocunhajr/EPIDEMIC/paper/paper.md

 monitor the pandemic progress in Brazil, make reliable predictions about the short term evolution and provide high-quality educational material about the mathematical modeling and analysis of COVID-19.
-To support the research carried out in the COVID-19RJ project, the EPIDEMIC was developed, because through this code it is possible to generate monitoring graphics, trends and disease forecasts.
-The EPIDEMIC is cited in the reports of the COVID-19RJ project.
+To support the research carried out in the COVID-19RJ project, EPIDEMIC was developed, because through this code it is possible to generate monitoring graphics, trends and disease forecasts.
+EPIDEMIC is cited in the reports of the COVID-19RJ project.

 In the context of the COVID-19 pandemic, it was observed that